 Sen. John McCain Diagnosed With Brain Cancer, Hospital Says

-Sen. John McCain, R-Ariz., has been diagnosed with brain cancer, the Mayo Clinic Hospital in Phoenix says.
+Arizona Sen. John McCain has been diagnosed with brain cancer, the Mayo Clinic Hospital in Phoenix says.
 McCain, 80, underwent surgery for a blood clot on July 14.

 The hospital says testing revealed that a tumor "known as a glioblastoma was associated with the blood clot."